danielscholl/spring-cloud-microservice/README.md

 # Spring Cloud Microservices

+This repository is based from the [azure-spring-cloud-training](https://github.com/microsoft/azure-spring-cloud-training/) workshop.

 ### Create Environment File

 Create an environment setting file in the root directory and microservice directories ie:  `.envrc`